leepatt/craftons-curves-calculator/RIPPING_DEPLOYMENT_GUIDE.md

 ---

-*This calculator is part of the Craftons modular app ecosystem.*
+*This app is part of the Craftons modular app ecosystem.*